How many people have ACA healthcare coverage in YOUR Congressional District? (updated)

 Some additional notes:

-• The two columns with yellow headers are the "baseline" CD breakouts for exchange QHPs (effectuated enrollments as of February 2024) and Medicaid expansion (MBES enrollment as of March 2024).
+- The two columns with yellow headers are the "baseline" CD breakouts for exchange QHPs (effectuated enrollments as of February 2024), Medicaid expansion (MBES enrollment as of June 2024, and CHIP & total Medicaid enrollment as of any point in 2022.

 As you might imagine, this has proven to be a massive undertaking requiring an equally massive spreadsheet, which I've uploaded to Google Sheets for folks to review.
 I've also embedded it here below, though this obviously requires a lot of scrolling around.
 I'll add some key takeaways below: